StudioMelipone/docker-ruby-2.1.1/README.md

 **How it works**

 You rails application needs to be mounted to /rails_app or the container won’t work properly.
 You’ll need to have a `docker` directory at the root of your project.
-Inside this directory, create a `bundler` directory and a `run.sh` script.
+Inside this directory, create a `bundle` directory and a `run.sh` script.
 Write any commands needed to boot your app in the `run.sh` script and know that the following commands are executed automatically before invoking the `run.sh` script:

  - bundle install